B-UMMI/LMAS/docs/user/basic_usage.rst

 After you have a local installation of LMAS, the mock community data needs to be downloaded.

-The triple reference sequences can be passed with the '--reference' parameter, and '--fastq' recieves the raw data for assembly.
+The triple reference sequences can be passed with the ``--reference`` parameter, and ``--fastq`` recieves the raw data for assembly.
 The raw data is a collection of sequence fragments from the references, and can be either obtained *in silico* or from real sequencing platforms.

-The optional parameter '--md' allows the user to pass information on input samples to be presented in the report.
+The optional parameter ``--md`` allows the user to pass information on input samples to be presented in the report.

 Download ZymoBIOMICS Microbial Community Standard Data